BertKoor/MetMavenKunJeAllesBouwen/markdown/content.md

 You have produced a .zip file with your own content as a Maven Artefact.

-But this was step 6.
+But wait... this was only step 6.

 Wasn't there supposed to be 7 steps?

-That's correct, there are 7 steps!
+That's correct, there _are_ 7 steps!

-But first...
+But first, it time permits...

 ## Step 6 - Bonus: use the maven-resources-plugin
-> **Bonus**: Start only if you have more than 30 min. left.
+> Start only if you have more than 30 minutes left.

 As mentioned three slides ago, you'd normally let Maven handle resources with the `maven-resources-plugin`.
 To see how that differs from the ANT `copy` task we've used, we'll let you experiment with it.
+Let it do filtering by adding `${project.version}` to the readme.txt

 You can find some generic documentation here: https://maven.apache.org/plugins/maven-resources-plugin/

-<small>A fully written out example for inspiration can be found<br/>
-in the left menu under the heading **Copy Resources**.</small>
+<small>A fully written out **example** for inspiration can be found _somewhere_ in the left menu.</small>

 ### Good luck!